cszach/cszach/README.md

 A Linear Algebra JavaScript library.
 Comes with rich APIs, handy & diverse modules, detailed documentation, linear algebra resources, references, and more!
 Reduce matrices, solve equations, draw vectors, make calculations, integrate with three.js, etc. Made for students, by a student.
-100% love. :heart: Visit
+Languages of Linear Algebra, JavaScript, Liquid, Markdown, and love involved. :heart: Visit
 <https://vecma-org.github.io/lnagb.js> if you are interested!

 ### 3D sketches